abhisheknagare/AI-Powered-Product-Description-Generator/README.md

 ### Overview

-Welcome to the i95dev AI Engineering Intern take-home assignment!
-This project is designed to evaluate your skills in working with LLMs, prompt engineering, and full-stack development in an eCommerce context.
+This project is designed to evaluate my skills in working with LLMs, prompt engineering, and full-stack development in an eCommerce context.

-Your task is to build a product description generator that leverages LLMs to create compelling, SEO-optimized product descriptions and marketing copy based on basic product information.
+The task is to build a product description generator that leverages LLMs to create compelling, SEO-optimized product descriptions and marketing copy based on basic product information.
 The system should also be able to generate missing product fields and product images using all available product data.

 ### Project Requirements